smartcontractkit/external-adapters-js/token-allocation/README.md

 ## Input Params

 - `components`: Array of the token symbols.
-- `units` (optional): Array of balances of each token in ETH.
-1 ether for each token by default.
+- `units` (optional): Array of balances of each token.
+1 unit for each token by default.
 - `currency` (optional).
 Currency we want the price on. `DEFAULT_CURRENCY` by default

 `units[n]` would correspond to the `components[n]` balance